Ada9io/WemiEnv/README.md

 # WemiEnv - WeChat Mini Game Reinforcement Learning Environment

 WemiEnv is a reinforcement learning environment built for WeChat mini-games.
 It provides an interface for RL agents to interact with WeChat mini-games, allowing them to receive observation results and send actions.
 The interface is built on Websocket network communication.
-Currently, WemiEnv supports four WeChat mini-game environments: Game 2048, Flappybird, Flip, and Space Fighter.
+Currently, WemiEnv supports six WeChat mini-game environments: Game 2048, Flappybird, Flip, Space Fighter, Snake and Timberman.
 Users can also customize and create their own WeChat mini-game environments through the interfaces provided by WemiEnv.

 # Quick Start Guide
 ## Get WemiEnv